dvudd/CI_PP2/README.md

 The effect of any action is decided by the roll of a dice.
 Will the attack hit?
 How much damage will it do?
 ### Sound Effects
 ![Sound Effects](readme-images/sound-effects.webp)
-All effects have an unique sound effect in the style of an old-school RPG.
-In the top left corner of the screen there is a Toggle-switch to mute/unmute the sound.
-The icons for the switch are designed to be discrete and but still be visible for the user.
+All effects have a unique sound effect in the style of an old-school RPG.
+In the top left corner of the screen, there is a Toggle-switch to mute/unmute the sound.
+The icons for the switch are designed to be discrete but still be visible for the user.
 ### Game Over
 ![Game Over](readme-images/game-over.webp)
 When the player's health reaches 0, the game is over.
 Here the collected points are shown and the current high score.
 The user also has the option to restart the game.